 Emotional abuse

 Gaslighting is a common type of emotional abuse that often occurs in domestic violence relationships.
-It is a form of psychological manipulation that aims to make the victim doubt their sanity, often leading to lowered self-esteem and a sense of dependency upon the abuser.
+It is a form of psychological manipulation that aims to make the victim doubt their sanity.
+This often leads to lowered self-esteem and a sense of dependency upon the abuser.

 Sexual abuse